heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 Now we can create the Fields like this:

-1. Create a Field from the current char.
+1. Create a Field from the current character.
-2. Select the next char in the DataFrame if it exists, otherwise we are done.
+2. Select the next character in the DataFrame if it exists, otherwise we are done.
-3. If the current char is on the same line as the Field and the current char's BBox is close to the Fields BBox, add the char to the Field and go to step 2.
+3. If the current character is on the same line as the Field and the current character's BBox is close to the Fields BBox, add the char to the Field and go to step 2.
 Otherwise, go to step 1.

 Next, the Fields are grouped into Rows depending on which line they are on.
 After determining the type of Fields and Rows based on their respective contents,